pmean/build-website/text/05/MMalgorithm.md

 largest value for this function and in other situation, the optimal point is the smallest value.
 The simplest and best known example of this is regression.
-This approach tries to estimate a line (or sometimes a more complex curve) that is \"close\" to most of the data.
+This approach tries to estimate a line (or sometimes a more complex curve) that is "close" to most of the data.
 The approach, least squares, tries to minimize the sum of squared deviations between the line and the data.
 Even simple problems such as estimating a median can be recast in terms of minimizing distance.